Data Vault Storage Root¶

 Introduction¶

-The Data Vault is subdivided into Storage Roots, each one containing the long term preservation copies for either a Data Station or a "Vault as a Service" (VaaS) customer.
+The Data Vault is subdivided into Storage Roots, containing the long-term preservation copies for Data Stations and "Vault as a Service" (VaaS) customers.
 The Data Vault Storage Root (DVSR) can be viewed as a type of interface, or exchange format, albeit an atypical one, as it is aimed at future users, rather than current ones.

 dd-data-vault interface